Income Tax for Businessmen in India: Tax Slabs, Deductions and ITR Filing

 Above ₹24,00,00130%

-How to Maximize Income Tax Deductions for Businessman?
+How to Maximise Income Tax Deductions for a Businessman?

-You can maximize deductions for businesses using the following commonly known deductions:
+You can maximize deduction for businesses using the following commonly known deductions:

 Section Deduction Details